DumplingCodeEater/Custom-ChatGPT-Discord-Bot/README.md

-This is a discord bot with some functions
+This is a discord bot with some functions (mainly a youtube music bot for now)